So, you’ve been swaddling your baby since birth and they’re quite happy with it…

 3. Hip Dysplasia

-As your baby grows they will naturally need more room to move hence the reason a transition swaddle or sleep sack is ideal once your baby is 2 months or older.
+As your baby grows they will naturally need more room to move hence the reason moving from a transition swaddle to a sleep sack is ideal once your baby is 2 months or older.

 So now we know the dangers associated with swaddling for too long…